rjdp/cg_for_day_2/README.md

 - [X] storing cloud provider acc credentials to environment variable
 - [X] `terraform apply` # Infrastructure as code(IaC)

-# Installing/Upgrading application could look like
+# Installing or Upgrading application could look like

 - [X] `helm  upgrade --install my-chaosgenius chaosgenius --version=0.6.0` # Installs 0.6.0 version of `chaogenius` if not already installed else upgrades the existing installation(a.k.a "release" in Helm terminology)  named "my-chaosgenius".